10 Common iOS 9 Problems & How to Fix Them

 How to Fix iOS 9 Bluetooth Problems

-Bluetooth issues are among the most common iOS problems and we’re not surprised to see them affecting iOS 9 users after the iOS 9.3.1 and iOS 9.3.2 releases.
+Bluetooth issues are among the most common iOS problems and we’re not surprised to see them affecting iOS 9 users after the iOS 9.3.2 release.

 Like cellular data problems, these can be a little tricky to fix because of the sheer number of Bluetooth devices out there.
 Here are a few things to try.